Employment

 International Student Employment Information

-2. Letter from the Center for International Education stating that you are eligible to work.
+- A letter from the Center for International Education confirming you are allowed to work.

 Fellowships and Assistantships

-Several departments have fellowships and assistantships that are available to international graduate students, depending upon availability.
-For detailed information and application contact the Office of Graduate Services.
+Some departments offer assistantships and fellowships for international graduate students.
+For details and applications, contact the Office of Graduate Services.